bonitasoft/bonita-doc/md/variables.md

 *   **queryName** One of object available queries, as example findByNumInvoice
 *   **filter** All filters required by the query, as example f=numInvoice=XXXX

-Or with Business Data variables, you are able to select one object (from left panel or select box), see its available queries and select one, and configure its filters which are already proposed.
+Or with Business Data variables, you can select one object (from left panel or select box), see the available queries and select one, and configure its filters.
 This allows boost and simplify configuration on these data.

 ##### How to create a Business Data variable